kobbyga/Time-Series-Market-Analysis/README.md

 ### Part 1 — DVAR Forecasting

 A differenced Vector Autoregression (DVAR) model is estimated on monthly first differences of exchange rate (Δe), US price index (Δp1), and UK price index (Δp2) from January 2001 to December 2022.
 Lag order p = 2 is imposed from prior analysis.
-The fitted model generates 36-month out-of-sample forecasts covering 2023–2025, evaluated against realised values.
+The fitted model generates 36 month out of sample forecasts covering 2023–2025, evaluated against realised values.

 ### Part 2 — Univariate ARIMA Models (`UnivariateForecastingTask`)

-A class-based ARIMA framework fits separate models to each of the three variables.
-Model order selection is automated via AIC grid search over ARIMA(p, 0, q) for p, q ∈ {0, 1, 2, 3}, with d = 0 applied since all series are already first-differenced.
-For each variable, the notebook produces ACF/PACF diagnostics, in-sample fit statistics, and 36-month forecasts with 95% confidence intervals.
+A class based ARIMA framework fits separate models to each of the three variables.
+Model order selection is automated via AIC grid search over ARIMA(p, 0, q) for p, q ∈ {0, 1, 2, 3}, with d = 0 applied since all series are already first differenced.
+For each variable, the notebook produces ACF/PACF diagnostics, in sample fit statistics, and 36 month forecasts with 95% confidence intervals.

 ### Part 3 — Forecast Comparison & Diebold–Mariano Test (`ForecastComparisonTask`)